talrey/CreateDeco/README.md

 == Changelog ==

+1.2.11-1.19.2 | 02 OCT 2022:
+ \* IMPORTANT FOR SERVER OWNERS: Option to disable pressing Coins has been removed.
+You'll need another mod for that.
+Sorry.

 1.2.11-1.18.2 | 25 SEP 2022:
  \* updated to Create 0.5.0.e!
  \* Coin Stacks, Decals, and Lamps are now waterloggable